 Oral Truvada® is used in the ADAPT study because it has demonstrated efficacy in the iPrEx, TDF2, and Partners PrEP trials.
 Furthermore, the prophylactic activity of Truvada®, which contains both emtricitabine and tenofovir disoproxil fumarate (TDF), was higher in non-human primates than either drug alone.
 The Partners PrEP trial found efficacy of Truvada to be 73% while the efficacy of TDF alone was 62% (P=0.18 for the difference in efficacy estimates).
-In September 2011, an interim review of the Vaginal and Oral Interventions to Control the Epidemic (VOICE) trial in heterosexual women found that the trial was unlikely to eventually find evidence of efficacy for oral PrEP with tenofovir alone and that arm of the study was discontinued.
-In November 2011, another interim review for VOICE determined that the trial was also unlikely to eventually find efficacy for the tenofovir gel and discontinued both the tenofovir gel and the placebo gel arms.
-The oral Truvada PrEP arm and the oral placebo arms are the only ones that are continuing.
-Oral Truvada® continues to be the most thoroughly evaluated and promising agent for oral PrEP in MSM and heterosexual men and women.
+The Vaginal and Oral Interventions to Control the Epidemic (VOICE) trial was not able to show efficacy of oral TDF, oral FTC/TDF, or tenofovir vaginal gel in heterosexual African women, perhaps because use of the interventions was low in all groups.
+The FEM-PrEP trial also showed no evidence of efficacy in heterosexual women with low levels of uptake.
+The ADAPT trial is designed to evaluate whether non-daily dosing regimens are more acceptable and feasible and lead to greater proportions of participants with detectable drugs compared with daily regimens.